-Being a K-12 school gives us a unique advantage in building students that know how to collaborate, share and value each community member across all ages.
+Being a school that offers courses from Day care to High school gives us a unique advantage in building students that know how to collaborate, share and value each community member across all ages.
 Upper School students interact as leaders of our student body, setting the path to follow for our Lower School students who continue to surprise and challenge our academic community with their growing critical thinking skills and proposals to the benefit of our school and world.
 This multi-grade collaboration is another approach to real-life education as it represents our expected societal interactions and diversity.

 All learning at ASFC must be: